 Indonesia was a culture shock.
 I haven’t been out of Europe too much.
-Although some islands, like Bali or Gili Islands, are very touristic, western like and Jakarta is a huge messy metropolis with its busy markets and life.
-At the same time there are many remote and stunning islands.
-That was the reason Katalin and Karol took me to Komodo National Park.
+Although some islands, like Bali or Gili Islands, are very touristic, western-like, for example Jakarta is a huge messy metropolis with its busy markets and life.
+At the same time, there are many remote and stunning islands.
+One of our best hike was to Mount Rinjani on Lombok, but probably the most unique place during our 2-weeks-long trip was the Komodo National Park.
+That was the reason Katalin and Karol took me to there.

 The national park includes about 30 islands of the Lesser Sunda Islands.
 The bigger ones are Komodo and Rinca.
 But why is it so famous place?
 The world largest lizards and one of the largest reptiles (after the saltwater crocodiles), the komodo dragons, live there.
 Their average size is around 2.5 meters in length and 70 kg in weight!
 Who wouldn’t want to see these creatures in their natural environment?

 The easiest way to approach the national park was flying to Labuan Bajo, Flores, and then getting a boat ride from there.
 The settlement is full with tour companies taking people for good money to the islands.
 We got a fairly priced deal.
 Besides the visit of the two major island, we had snorkeling trips, swimming time, exploring manta rays and full board for 2 days on the boat.
 Mostly Katalin enjoyed these water activities, while we took some photos with Karol.